 It is of course necessary to determine first if oil is necessary for the control of the pests in question.
 Growers should study the specific instructions for each fruit to determine if an oil spray is needed.
-Oils are recommended specifically or optionally for the control of pear psylla, scale insects, fruit tree leaf-roller, European red mite, clover mite, cherry case-bearer, raspberry mite, codling moth and certain grape insects.
-The type of oil used as the basis of miscible oils and oil emulsions should be determined by whether the spray is to be applied during dormant or growing season.
+Oils are specifically recommended only for the control of pear psylla, fruit-tree leaf-roller, European red-mite, cherry case-bearer, and as optional for the control of scale insects.

-- 20. Dormant Oils.
-The oils used for making miscible oils and oil emulsions for use in the dormant period may vary considerably in their properties.
-For dormant spraying, the oil should have a viscosity of at least 100 seconds (Saybolt at 100 degrees F.) and 60 to 70 per cent unsulfonated residue.
-Oils used for pear psylla control should have a viscosity from 175 to 250 seconds.
-These specifications apply to oils used for homemade emulsions and to the oils which are the basis of factory-made products.
-The recommendations are not absolute as there are commercial products available that have given satisfaction, although they do not meet these specifications in all respects.
-Oils used for home-made emulsions for dormant spraying are usually of the type ordinarily called lubricating oils.
-Oils for use in gasoline engines and automobile motors are not recommended.
-If desired, more specific information will be furnished on request. - 21.
-Miscible Oils.
+19. Miscible Oils.
 The miscible oils are mostly comparatively permanent, that is, they can be kept for reasonably long periods before diluting, without any separation of the ingredients.
 They are not likely to be broken down by freezing and are relatively simple to use.
 They are stable in all ordinary kinds of water.
 Most of them are not compatible with lime-sulphur, and, with these, serious difficulties will follow if any lime-sulphur is present in the sprayer.
-The manufacturer's instructions should always be carefully followed, especially in regard to protection from freezing and mixing with other materials.
+The manufacturer's instruction should always be carefully followed, especially in regard to protection from freezing and mixing with other materials.
 The miscible oils are generally effective for the common insects, but, for special purposes, there is considerable variation between the different brands.
-Their cost is higher than that of home-made emulsions, but the final cost is determined by the price per gallon and the rate of dilution. - 22.
-Oil Emulsions.
+Their cost is higher than that of home-made emulsions, but the final cost is determined by the price per gallon and the rate of dilution.

+20. Oil Emulsions.
 The emulsions commonly used are of two types, the soap emulsions and the cold-pumped or cold-mixed emulsions.
-Directions for preparing the home-made cold-pumped emulsions will be found in Sections 25 and 25a.
+Directions for preparing the home-made cold-pumped emulsions will be found in Sections 23 and 24.
 The properties of these two classes of emulsions vary considerably.

-Comparing the home-made emulsions with the proprietary oils, the home-made emulsions are effective and much cheaper.
+Comparing the home-made emulsions with the proprietary oils, the homemade emulsions are effective and much cheaper.
 They are less convenient to use and store, and greater care is necessary when diluting them to avoid the release of free oil.
 It may also be necessary to clean the sprayer tank at intervals to remove any accumulation of oily sludge.
 The choice between proprietary oils and home-made emulsions is largely a question of balancing cost against convenience.